nfredrik/mickarucken/README.md

-All devices are connected to the power supply provided by Pico W. This means that the Ground (pin38) and VCC (3V) will be connected to  columns minus (-) and plus (+) on the breadboard and all devices connects to these columns.
+All devices are connected to the power supply indirectly provided by Pico W. This means that the Ground (pin38) and VCC (3V) will be connected to  columns minus (-) and plus (+) on the breadboard and all devices connects to these columns.